 Nothing in s.
 70.10 requires a property to be classified based on its actual use or prevents an assessor from considering a property's most likely use.
 An owner's subjective expression of intent is not dispositive of a property's most likely use.
-The Assessment Manual directs assessors to consider whether the property owner's actions are consistent with an intent for residential use, but that is only one of 7 factors the Manual directs assessors to consider.
+The Assessment Manual directs assessors to consider whether the property owner's actions are consistent with an intent for residential use, but that is only one of seven factors the manual directs assessors to consider.
 West Capitol, Inc. v.
 Village of Sister Bay, 2014 WI App 52

 , 354 Wis.
 2d 130